Zimbabwe: Tourism

 Since the land reform programme in 2000, tourism in Zimbabwe has steadily declined.
 In 2018, tourism peaked with 2.6 million tourists.
 In 2016, the total contribution of tourism to Zimbabwe was $1.1 billion (USD), or about 8.1% of Zimbabwe's GDP.
-Employment in travel and tourism, as well as industries travel and tourism indirectly supports, was 5.2% of national employment.
+Employment in travel and tourism, as well as the industries indirectly supported by travel and tourism, was 5.2% of national employment.

 Several airlines pulled out of Zimbabwe between 2000 and 2007.
 Australia's Qantas, Germany's Lufthansa, and Austrian Airlines were among the first to pull out and in 2007 British Airways suspended all direct flights to Harare.
-The country's flagship airline Air Zimbabwe, which operated flights throughout Africa and a few destinations in Europe and Asia, ceased operations in February 2012.
+The country's flagship airline, Air Zimbabwe, which operated flights throughout Africa and a few destinations in Europe and Asia, ceased operations in February 2012.
 As of 2017, several major commercial airlines had resumed flights to Zimbabwe.

 Zimbabwe has several major tourist attractions.
 Victoria Falls on the Zambezi, which are shared with Zambia, are located in the north-west of Zimbabwe.
+Victoria Falls is considered to be the largest waterfall in the world.
 Before the economic changes, much of the tourism for these locations came to the Zimbabwe side, but now Zambia is the main beneficiary.
 The Victoria Falls National Park is also in this area and is one of the eight main national parks in Zimbabwe, the largest of which is Hwange National Park.
+Lake Kariba, another site for tourism, is the largest reservoir in the world.

 The Eastern Highlands are a series of mountainous areas near the border with Mozambique.
 The highest peak in Zimbabwe, Mount Nyangani at 2,593 m is located there as well as the Bvumba Mountains and the Nyanga National Park.
 World's View is in these mountains, and it is from here that places as far away as 60–70 km are visible and, on clear days, the town of Rusape can be seen.

 Zimbabwe is unusual in Africa in that there are a number of ancient and medieval ruined cities built in a unique dry stone style.
 Among the most famous of these are the Great Zimbabwe ruins in Masvingo.
-Other ruins include Khami Ruins, Zimbabwe, Dhlo-Dhlo and Naletale.
+Other ruins include Khami, Dhlo-Dhlo and Naletale.
 The Matobo Hills are an area of granite kopjes and wooded valleys commencing some 22 mi south of Bulawayo in southern Zimbabwe.
 The hills were formed over two billion years ago with granite being forced to the surface, then being eroded to produce smooth "whaleback dwalas" and broken kopjes, strewn with boulders and interspersed with thickets of vegetation.
 Mzilikazi, founder of the Ndebele nation, gave the area its name, meaning 'Bald Heads'.
 They have become a tourist attraction because of their ancient shapes and local wildlife.
 Cecil Rhodes and other early white colonists like Leander Starr Jameson are buried in these hills at World's View.